Welcome to Health Services

 - Just a few missed days a month adds up to several school weeks missed in a year.

-- Both excused and unexcused absences can make it more difficult for your child to keep up.
+- All absences can make it more difficult for your child to keep up.

 Current school health guidance